ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Not required but field is available:
 * deadline: date, date by which the exercise has to be solved.
+* revealdate: date, date when the exercise has to be revealed to the users.
 * questions: array of 'question' objects (see: [question object](#questionobject)), this is an array of the questions in this exercise.

 ###Answers
-Answers have 10 fields, 8 of which are required and 1 which has a default.

 Required:
-* exerciseid: string, id of the exercise (e.g. 5637951a8a48cc983189c500)
+* exerciseid: ID, id of the exercise (e.g. 5637951a8a48cc983189c500)
-* userid: string, id of the user (e.g. 5637951a8a48cc983189c500)
+* userid: ID, id of the user (e.g. 5637951a8a48cc983189c500)
 * title: string, title of the original exercise (e.g. Databinding)
 * classification: string, classification of the original exercise (e.g. Databinding)
-* class: string, this is the class that is eligible to solve this exercise (e.g. 1EA1)
-* revised: boolean, check if the answer has been revised by the teacher.
+* course: string, course from the original exercise. (e.g. Programming Principles)
 * extra: boolean, check if the original exercise is an extra assignment or not.
-* course: Current course *not implemented yet*

 Defaults:
 * created: date, when the answer was posted, defaults to current time on the server.
+* revised: boolean, check if the answer has been revised by the teacher, defaults to false.

 Not required but field is available:
 * answers: array of 'answer' objects (see: [answer object](#answerobject)), this is an array of the question answers in this answer.

+###Seen
+Required:
+* userid: ID, id of the user (e.g. 5637951a8a48cc983189c500)

+Not required but field is available:
+* seenexercises: array of 'seenexercise' objects (see: [seenexercise object](#seenexercise)), this is an array of exercises the user has seen/opened.

 ####Question object<a name="questionobject"></a>
-The question object exists out of 5 fields, 2 of which are required and 2 which have a default.

 Required:
 * question: string, title of this question (e.g. What is 'Databinding'?)
 * weight: number, maximum score and weight of this exercise (e.g. 20)

 Defaults:
-* extra: boolean, check if this question is an extra question or not, defaults to false.
+* extra: boolean, check if this question is an extra question or not. (defaults to false)
-* type: string with enum, type of question (currently accepted: 'Checkbox', 'Question', 'Code')(defaults to "Checkbox")
+* type: string with enum, type of question (currently accepted: 'Checkbox', 'Question', 'Code', 'MultipleChoice') (defaults to "Checkbox")

 Not required but field is available:
 * choices: array of objects with field 'text' and 'correct', multiple choice questions are saved here, correct indicates if it is the correct choice or not.

 ####Answer object<a name="answerobject"></a>
-The answer object exists out of 9 fields, 5 of which are required and 1 which has a default.

 Required:
-* questionid: number, reference to the original questionid (e.g. 5637951a8a48cc983189c500)
+* questionid: ID, reference to the original questionid (e.g. 5637951a8a48cc983189c500)
 * questiontitle: string, title of the original question (e.g. What is 'Databinding'?)
 * weight: number, maximum score and weight of the original question (e.g. 5)
 * extra: boolean, check if the original question is an extra question or not.
 * type: string with enum, type of original question (currently accepted: 'Checkbox', 'Question', 'Code', 'MultipleChoice')

 Defaults:
-* received: number, how much the user received for this exercise (e.g. 5) (defaults to 0 obviously)
+* received: number, how much the user received for this exercise (e.g. 5) (defaults to 0)

 Not required but field is available:
 * result: string, if code/question was asked, this is the field it will be placed in.
+* comment: string, the admin's comment on this question.
 * feedback: number, the user's feedback to this question.
 * choices: array of objects with field 'text', multiple choice answers are saved here.

+####Seenexercise object<a name="seenexercise"></a>
+Required:
+* exerciseid: ID, reference to the exercise ID (e.g. 5637951a8a48cc983189c500)

+Defaults:
+* dateseen: date, date the user has seen this exercise. (defaults to servertime)

 ##Data access, Information Portals